CIFASIS/VDiscover/README.md

 * [matplotlib](http://matplotlib.org/) for visualization (very experimental, optional)
 * [keras](http://keras.io/) for convolutional clustering (very experimental, optional)

+**Trace extraction is working only in x86** (x86_64 support should be simple to extend and it is planned)

 ## Quickstart

 Before starting, it is recommended to manually install binutils, scikit-learn and setuptools (to perform a local installation).
+For instance, in Ubuntu/Debian:

+    # apt-get install python-numpy python-matplotlib python-setup python-scipy

 Then we can execute:

     git clone https://github.com/CIFASIS/VDiscover.git
     cd VDiscover